 - Tree Series are made from eucalyptus tree fibers.

 And I know what you’re thinking… wool shoes?
 But it actually works pretty well since wool is moisture-wicking, odor-resistant, and breathable.

 The other main material for their “Tree” series is eucalyptus tree fibers.
 Eucalyptus fibers are durable and breathable (more breathable than wool).

 Allbirds soles and insoles are made mainly of sugarcane as well as castor bean oil — both materials provide a good amount of cushioning and bounce.
 The laces are made from recycled plastic bottles and nylon.

-The footwear industry is terrible for the environment and it produces 700 million metric tons of carbon dioxide every year and most shoes will never biodegrade.
+The footwear industry is terrible for the environment.
+It produces 700 million metric tons of carbon dioxide every year and most shoes never biodegrade.

 That’s why many fans of Allbirds flock to the brand because of the sustainable materials they use.
 Allbirds has also started buying carbon offsets in an effort to go carbon neutral.
 Both of these efforts contribute to Allbirds’ premium price but that’s also one of the main reasons why Allbirds are so popular.